top of page

 We can use sound to heal physiological distress as well.
 Non-invasive ultrasound is showing promise.
 Researchers from the Virginia Tech Carilion School of Medicine used tightly focused beams of ultrasound, aimed at one particular part of the brain, to reduce the perception of pain and some of its related effects (such as heart rate changes).

-While this approach is still in the early stages, the team is hopeful that it can be developed further as a way of manipulating the brain and soothing our bodies, especially for those experiencing chronic pain.
+While these technologies are still in the early stages, the teams are hopeful that these therapies can be developed further as a way of manipulating the brain and soothing our bodies, especially for those experiencing chronic pain or neurodegenerative diseases.

 Originally published May 12, 2020